-5 Is the subject site located within the Contiguous Urban Growth Area? no 40 points yes 0 points
+4 Is the subject site located within the Contiguous Urban Growth Area? no 40 points yes 0 points

-Description: This factor is a general measure of development pressures which tend to support the conversion of agricultural sites to urban uses.
+Factor 4 is a general measure of development pressures which tend to support the conversion of agricultural sites to urban uses.

 The 'Land Use Management Areas Map' of the Champaign County Land Resource Management Plan specifies the location of the 'Contiguous Urban Growth Area' (CUGA).
 CUGA is land designated for non-agricultural land use, and consists of: